Gaivile/command-line-tool-tree/README.md

 Open a terminal and type `npm install` to get all the dependencies.

 Type `lumo` to get an instant cljs REPL. <i>Neat!</i>

+Script to run the tool from a local directory: `lumo -c src -m birch.core <DIRECTORY>`